 Meanwhile, her son, Harold, and his best friend, Tyrone Love, shoot junk and pursue profits.
 If they can sell more than they put in their arm, they will be, in their own estimation, successes.
 The reader knows where these dreams will lead.
 Harold's girlfriend Marion, also a junkie, sees her standards deteriorate with her health.
 She knows what she must do to get the next fix.
 All of these stories, told with Selby's characteristic excess, might seem overly melodramatic, were it not for brilliant flashes of insight and metaphor.

 Selby has received much praise, and rightly so, for his ability to get into the heads of his characters, to speak in their voices and reflect their interests, prejudices, and limitations.
 Those characters tend nevertheless towards stereotype.
 Requiem’s addicts and old ladies are less onerously stereotypical than, say, some of the characters found in Last Exit to Brooklyn.
-And it's not that one couldn't or wouldn't encounter lazy, self-serving union leaders or jive-talking Afro-American men or cruel and stupid racist Bubbas or gay child-molesters1, but Selby's tendency to trade in such characters reflects and reinforces cultural biases that do not always serve our society or his writing.
+And it's not that one couldn't encounter self-serving union leaders or jive-talking African-American men or cruel and stupid racist Bubbas or same-sex child-molesters1, but Selby's tendency to trade in such characters reflects and reinforces cultural biases that do not always serve our society or his writing.
 The negative aspects can be seen, in particular, in his minor characters.
 Against the developed and often psychologically complex monologues of Requiem we have Tyrone's girlfriend, who lacks any distinguishing characteristics.

 Selby also loves his darkness.
 It's not enough that his drug addicts come to bad ends, as heroin addicts often do.
 They have to be arrested while travelling through the U.S. South, "sweat running down their backs and sides"(261), jonesing and hungry (the restaurants won't serve a Black man, and one service station attendant spits at them) and then turned over to incompetent officials and a redneck legal system.
 It's not enough that Sara Goldfarb has a nervous breakdown; we see that coming, and Selby dramatizes it realistically and vividly.
 He ends her journey in the clutches of psychiatrist who ignores an obvious diagnosis and prescribes unnecessary shock treatment.
 The final product sits "on the side of her bed" and stares "out the window, through the gray glass at the gray sky, the gray ground and the bare trees"(262).
 She is "put in a wheelchair and taken from the ward, down an elevator, through a long, gray tunnel to a waiting room where other patients docilely sat, their attendants in a corner, smoking, joking, keeping an eye on their patient."
 She tries "to smile and her face started to stretch in her wide-eyed grin as little bits of spittle dribbled down her chin"(263).
 The contrast with the lost but lively Sara of the early chapters is heartbreaking.
 Marion, predictably, ends up in the sex trade industry, cutting up her piece with "five other bitches"(260).
 We feel for these people because Selby reminds us these things can and do happen.
 Some readers may wish they happened with less excess; it can seem forced.